gavinlyonsrepo/cylon/README.md

 Software will check for missing dependencies and report if user tries to use a function which requires a missing one.
-Software will display installed dependencies packages on cylon info page. also "n/a" is displayed besides uninstalled options in menus.
+Software will display installed dependencies packages on cylon info page. also "n/a" is usually displayed besides uninstalled options in menus.

 gnu-netcat and openbsd-netcat peform same function, only 1 can be or needs to be installed, both included because of conflicts.
 There are used to check that network is "up" at various points in program.

-Auracle and pacaur are both AUR helpers you can install one or both depending on preference.
-Auracle is a minimalist helper.
+Auracle and trizen are both AUR helpers you can install one or both depending on preference.
+Auracle is a more minimalist helper. trizen is more fully featured.
-Pacaur is more fully featured but is no longer maintained upstream and will probably be replaced in Cylon in near future.
-Auracle is new and still in development hence the -git extension, it replaced cower in version 5.1-3, as cower is obsolete.
+Auracle is recommended as in addition to menu options it is used for -u and -n functions, plus step 24 of the package list maker(REF1) Auracle is new and still in development hence the -git extension, it replaced cower in version 5.1-3, as cower is obsolete.
+Trizen replaced pacaur in version 5.2-4 as pacaur is no longer maintained and is a wrapper of cower.
-The original cower code module is still available in documentation folder TWIC.
+The original pacaur and cower code modules are still available in documentation folder for reference.

-libnotify should be installed on the vast majority of Arch systems already. gdrive readme for config https://github.com/prasmussen/gdrive , gdrive option syncs will Delete extraneous remote files as of V3.4-5. dialog should already be installed in an arch linux system installed by the arch linux installation guide on wiki.
-If you install Arch some other way It may not be there, so included as depends. expac is used a lot and will be already installed on many systems.
+libnotify should be installed on the vast majority of Arch systems already.

+gdrive readme for config https://github.com/prasmussen/gdrive ,
+gdrive option syncs will Delete extraneous remote files as of V3.4-5.

+dialog should already be installed in an arch linux system installed by the arch linux installation guide on wiki.
+If you install Arch some other way It may not be there, so included as depends.

+expac is used a lot and will be already installed on many systems.

 | Dependencies| Usage |
 | ------ | ------ |